Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Après-ski spots to know:

-• Hotel Pyhätunturi bar: Comfortable lounge bar with a fireplace, cocktails, and a relaxed evening atmosphere.
+• Hotel Pyhätunturi lounge: Comfortable fireplace bar with cocktails and a relaxed evening atmosphere.

-• Cabin evenings: Many visitors retreat to their rental cabins, light the sauna, cook dinner, and watch for the aurora from the terrace.
+• Cabin sauna evenings: Light the sauna, cook dinner, pour a drink, and watch for the aurora from the terrace.
+For many visitors, this becomes the highlight of every evening.

 Planning your trip to Pyhä